 So far, I've always used a tool called

-The biggest issue with cyclic dependencies is that they don't always immediately lead to trouble.
-They are ticking time bombs in your codebase.
+The biggest issue with cyclic dependencies is that they don't always immediately lead to trouble, and they are ticking time bombs in your codebase.
 And who likes these?

 Here are some sentences I don't want to hear.